GitGuardian/ggshield/README.md

 # Initial setup

+## Using `ggshield auth login`

 To use `ggshield` you need to authenticate against GitGuardian servers.
 To do so, use the `ggshield auth login` command.
 This command automates the provisioning of a personal access token and its configuration on the local workstation.

 You can learn more about it from [`ggshield auth login` documentation](https://docs.gitguardian.com/internal-repositories-monitoring/ggshield/reference/auth/login).

+## Manual setup

-Alternatively, you can create your personal access token manually and you can store it in the `GITGUARDIAN_API_KEY` environment variable to complete the setup.
+You can also create your personal access token manually and store it in the `GITGUARDIAN_API_KEY` environment variable to complete the setup.

 # Getting started